dcsaorg/DCSA-EBL-Envelope/CONCEPTS_AND_BACKGROUND.md

 **Step 1A: The carrier Issues the eBL to the shipper on another eBL platform**

 1. The carrier prepares the eBL based on the shipping instruction
-1. The carrier indicates the receiver of the eBL envelope (The Name , Identifier and eBL platform of the next  possessor & title holder.
-This information was included in the SI)
+1. The carrier indicates the receiver of the eBL envelope (usually the shipper).
 1. The carrier platform populates and digitally signs the eBL envelope
 1. The carrier platform authenticates with the receiving platform (using OIDC over mTLS) and performs the PUT request to the API of the shipper platform

+Note the carrier may delegate the transfer handling to a platform.
+Overall the flow remains the same, but some of the steps such as eBL envelope signing might be performed by the eBL platform using the platform's key rather than a carrier managed key.

 **Step 1B: The shipper (platform) receives the eBL**